dask/dask/docs/source/dataframe-performance.rst

 example it might be the number of CSV files from which you are reading.
 However over time as you reduce or increase the size of your pandas dataframes by filtering or joining it may be wise to reconsider how many partitions you need.
-There is a cost to having too man or having too few.
+There is a cost to having too many or having too few.

 Partitions should fit comfortably in memory (smaller than a gigabyte) but also not be too numerous.
 Every operation on every partition takes the central scheduler a few hundred microseconds to process.
-If you have a few thousand tasks this is barely noticeable, but it is nice to reduce the number is possible.
+If you have a few thousand tasks this is barely noticeable, but it is nice to reduce the number if possible.

 A common situation is that you load lots of data into reasonably sized